CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/06 Bigger layouts.md

 There is no "native" way of aligning elements to the bottom of a frame (yet, version 0.5.3)

-However, if there were an invisible element that took as much vertical (y) space as possible, it would push all other elements down.
+However, if there was an invisible element that took as much vertical (y) space as possible, it would push all other elements down.\
 You probably already know what I am getting at:
 ```py
 inner_layout = [